shubhamsah123/LoverMusic/README.md

 Press I button on keyboard to start editing.
 Press Ctrl + C  once you are done with editing vars and type :wq to save .env or :qa to exit editing.

-9. Finally Run Yukki Music Bot
+9. Finally Run Lover Music Bot

 bash start
 </details>